 Number Task Key Point Reason 1 Take WP Docs on site.
 Ensure WP Docs are in hand.
 For something to check against.
 2 Validate location using WP Diagram.
 Correct vicinity Confirm you are where you should be, to perform the work according to your diagram.
 Check your location against your diagram.
 Use one of the following: Gate sign e.g., 101.536 D (101.536kms Down-side) Infrastructure e.g., signal numbers Kilometrage e.g., stanchion, Km and 1⁄2 km marker Station or nearest street, in addition to the above.
 Correct track Confirm you have identified the correct track/s you will be working on.
 Make sure your diagram is the correct way around by referencing increasing/decreasing stanchion numbers on site.
 Locate the track you wish to access by counting the number of tracks from where you are standing and match it with your diagram.
 Correct location Confirm exact location using at least three assets.
 NOTE: More than one of the same asset types may be used.
-OHW stanchion numbers Signal and Points numbers Survey plaque track names and kms Station platform names and numbers Km and 1⁄2 km markers If Unsure??
+OHW stanchion numbers Signal and Points numbers Signal and Points numbers Survey plaque track names and numbers Ktation platform names and numbers Km and 1⁄2 km markers If Unsure??
 Don't go on track!
-Contact a Rail Safety Coach or the Workplace Supervisor.
-Comparing identifying labels in the field with information on the diagram provides validation of your location.
+Contact a Rail Safety Overhead to Work Work Contact a Rail Safety Overhead to Work Work Contact a Rail Safety Comparing identifying labels in the field with information on the diagram provides validation of your location.
 If the diagram is the wrong way around, there is the possibility that you will end up in the wrong location.
 Using three individual assets, rather than one or two, provides better validation.
+Coach of the workplace Supervisor.